“Absolutely excellent! The quality of the presentations, and the ideas shared, were first class. Looking forward to implementing what we learned.”

 Dr. Vasilis Karagiannopoulos is a Reader in Cybercrime and Cybersecurity at the Institute of Criminal Justice Studies (ICJS), University of Portsmouth.Vas graduated from Athens Law School and completed an LLM in Information Technology and Telecommunications Law and a PhD in Law at the University of Strathclyde.
 He is currently the Director of the Cybercrime Awareness Clinic, which was recently awarded a National Cyber Awareness Award in the National Cyber Awards 2020 sponsored by the National Police Chiefs’ Council.
 He has also developed and led the launch of the innovative BSc in Criminology and Cybercrime in 2018 and has published in national and international academic journals and magazines on various cyber-related issues.
 He is currently working on national and international Clinic projects funded by the EU Commission, the UK National Cyber Security Centre and the Centre for Research and Evidence on Security Threats.

 We are always looking for:

-- the world’s smartest thinkers and doers in security, cyber, privacy, resilience, risk, governance, compliance
+- the world’s smartest thinkers and doers in security, resilience, cyber, privacy, resilience, risk, governance, compliance – BUSINESS AND TECHNOLOGY!

-We welcome your input into shaping the agenda and speaker panels.
+We welcome your input into shaping the agenda!

-Our programmes are highly researched with practitioners who do the job day in and day out.
-They are organic to ensure that we remain agile to meet the most current requirements.
+Our programmes are highly researched and “led by, for and with” C-Level practitioners who do the job day in and day out.
+Programmes are structured and organic to ensure that we remain agile to meet the very latest requirements!